 What is the main purpose for electrolytes?
 Why does the human body need them?

-Basically, cells need to be bathed in fluids — inside and out.
-To control fluid passage across cell membranes, cells regulate the movement of electrolytes into and out of them, which causes water to follow the charged particles around wherever they go.
+Basically, cells need to be bathed in fluids — inside and out in the body.
+To control fluid passage across their membranes, cells regulate the movement of electrolytes in and out of them.
+This is because liquid follows electrolytes (especially sodium) around wherever they go.
 These actions help maintain a state of fluid balance.
-This is also how electrolytes transport nutrients into cells and wastes out of them.
-The difference in electrical balance inside and outside of cells also allows for transmission of nerve impulses, contraction or relaxation of muscles, blood pressure control, and proper gland functioning.
+This is also how electrolytes transport nutrients into cells and waste out of them.
+Additionally, the difference in electrical balance inside and outside of cells allows for transmission of nerve impulses, contraction or relaxation of muscles, blood pressure control, and proper gland functioning.
 In addition, the presence of electrolytes determines the acidity or pH of some fluids, especially blood.

-As you can see, our bodies have developed mechanisms to keep electrolytes within specific ranges.
-If one loses large amounts of fluids quickly, however, electrolytes may become unbalanced.
-This imbalance can occur through vomiting, diarrhea, excessive sweating, serious burns, or wounds.
-In these cases, water and electrolytes need to be replaced.
-Life-threatening conditions may result if the losses are severe.
+You might be wondering what happens if you don't have enough electrolytes in your body.
+If a person loses large amounts of fluids quickly, electrolytes may become unbalanced.
+This imbalance may occur because of vomiting, diarrhea, excessive sweating, serious burns, or wounds.
+In these cases, both water and electrolytes need to be replaced.
+Life-threatening conditions may result if the imbalance is severe and could include:

 - Bone disorders